Fusion-Power-Plant-Framework/bluemira/documentation/source/installation.rst

     # Install curl if its not available (eg vanilla Ubuntu 22.04)
     sudo apt install -y curl gettext-base
     # Run the conda installation script
-    # This installs mambaforge, if not already present, and sets up a bluemira environment
+    # This installs miniforge, if not already present, and sets up a bluemira environment
     bash scripts/install-conda.sh
     # To activate conda's base environment
-    source ~/.mambaforge-init.sh
+    source ~/.miniforge-init.sh
     # To activate your bluemira environment
     conda activate bluemira